Pacific Access Category Resident Visa

 • proof that you are in your country of citizenship or New Zealand when you apply

-• evidence you have a job offer, or your partner has a job offer
+• evidence you have an acceptable job offer, or your partner has a job offer

 • evidence you and your partner earn enough money